hermanekt/Zabbix_wildfly_eap_jboss_monitoring/README.md

 	```
 	systemctl restart zabbix-java-gateway.service
 	```
-	Check if it si lib loaded
+	Check if jar file is loaded
 	```
 	ps xauf | grep jboss-client.jar
 	```

 4) Setup JMX Access to Server Node.
 For example can use this howto:
 * [JMX Server Node]https://kb.novaordis.com/index.php/JMX_Access_to_Domain_Mode_EAP_7_Server_Node.
+* Me setup work only with ManagementRealm.
-5) Imported template.
+5) Import template.
 6) Set Regular expression with name "Disable datasource discovery" for exclude some datasources from discovery For example:
 ```
 Disable datasource discovery ^(ExampleDS)$  [Result is FALSE]